adamrdrew/demoscene/README.md

 You'll need to have [firelink-backend](https://github.com/RedHatInsights/firelink-backend) runnin on your system, as well as the Caddy dev-proxy that firelink-backend ships with.
 Check the firelink-backend README for info on that.
 You'll also need to be logged into an ephemeral cluster with oc or kubectl.

 Once you've got the backend and proxy going you can start this app with `npm start`.
 You can then access the app in your browser at `127.0.0.1:8000` - that will be the proxy which will handle routing to the backend and frontend.

+Without a headset you can use WASD and mouse controls to make your way around, however you wont be able to interact.
+To interact you'll need VR controls; I reccomend the [Meta Immersive Web Simulator](https://github.com/meta-quest/immersive-web-emulator) plugin to get virtual controls.

 To use the app on your VR Headset you will need to serve the app out over HTTPS - HTTPS is a hard requirement for WebXR.
 So, I used `ngrok` to handle that for me during development, but feel free to do whatever works for you.